-5.4 Zero-one law for relaxation modes (eigenvectors) and lumping analysis
+6.4 Zero-one law for relaxation modes (eigenvectors) and lumping analysis

 For kinetic systems with well-separated constants the left and right eigenvectors can be explicitly estimated.
 Their coordinates are close to ± 1 or 0.
 We analyzed these estimates first for linear chains and cycles (5) and then for general acyclic auxiliary dynamical systems (34), (36) (35), (37).
 The distribution of zeros and ± 1 in the eigenvectors components depends on the rate constant ordering and may be rather surprising.
-Perhaps, the simplest example gives the asymptotic equivalence (for $k_i^- \gg k_i, k{i+1}$) of the reaction network $A_i \leftrightarrow A{i+1} \rightarrow A{i+2}$ with rate constants k_i, k_i^- and k{i+1} to the reaction network $A{i+1} \rightarrow A_i \rightarrow A{i+2}$ with rate constants k_i^- (for the reaction $A{i+1} \rightarrow A_i$) and $k{i+1}k_i/k_i^-$ (for the reaction $A_i \rightarrow A{i+2}$) presented in in Subsec.
-2.9.
+Perhaps, the simplest example gives the asymptotic equivalence (for $k_i^- \gg k_i, k{i+1}$) of the reaction network $A_i \leftrightarrow A{i+1} \rightarrow A{i+2}$ with rate constants k_i , k_i^- and k{i+1} to the reaction network $A{i+1} \rightarrow A_i \rightarrow A{i+2}$ with rate constants k_i^- (for the reaction $A{i+1} \rightarrow A_i$) and $k{i+1}k_i/k_i^-$ (for the reaction $A_i \rightarrow A{i+2}$) presented in Section 2.9.

 For reaction networks with well-separated constants coordinates of left eigenvectors l^i are close to 0 or 1.
 We can use the left eigenvectors for coordinate change.
 For the new coordinates $z_i = l^i c$ (eigenmodes) the simplest equations hold: $\dot{z}i = \lambda_i z_i$.
 The zero-one law for left eigenvectors means that the eigenmodes are (almost) sums of some components: $z_i = \sum{i \in V_i} c_i$ for some sets of numbers V_i .
-Many examples, (6), (38), (51), (54), demonstrate that some of z_i can include the same concentrations: it may be that $V_i \cap V_j \neq \emptyset$ for some $i \neq j$.
+Many examples, Equations (6), (38), (51), (54), demonstrate that some of z_i can include the same concentrations: it may be that $V_i \cap V_j \neq \emptyset$ for some $i \neq j$.
 Aggregation of some components (possibly with some coefficients) into new group components for simplification of kinetics is the major task of lumping analysis.

-Wei and Kuo studied conditions for exact [51] and approximate [52] linear lumping.
-More recently, sensitivity analysis and Lie group approach were applied to lumping analysis [53,54], and more general nonlinear forms of lumped concentrations are used (for example, z_i could be rational function of c).
-The power of lumping using a time-scale based approach was demonstrated in [55].
+Wei and Kuo studied conditions for exact (Wei and Kuo, 1969) and approximate (Kuo and Wei, 1969) linear lumping.
+More recently, sensitivity analysis and Lie group approach were applied to lumping analysis (Li and Rabitz, 1989; Toth et al., 1997), and more general nonlinear forms of lumped concentrations are used (e.g. z_i could be rational function of c).
+The power of lumping using a timescale-based approach was demonstrated by Whitehouse et al. (2004) and by Liao and Lightfoot (1988).
 This computationally cheap approach combines ideas of sensitivity analysis with simple and useful grouping of species with similar lifetimes and similar topological properties caused by connections of the species in the reaction networks.
 The lumped concentrations in this approach are simply sums of concentrations in groups.

-Kinetics of multiscale systems studied in this paper and developed theory of dynamic limitation demonstrates that in multiscale limit lumping analysis can work (almost) exactly.
+Kinetics of multiscale systems studied in this chapter and developed theory of dynamic limitation demonstrates that in multiscale limit lumping analysis can work (almost) exactly.
 Lumped concentrations are sums in groups, but these groups can intersect and usually there exist several intersections.

-5.5 Nonequilibrium phase transitions in multiscale systems
+6.5 Nonequilibrium phase transitions in multiscale systems

-For each zero-one law specific sharp transitions exist: if two systems in a one-parametric family have different zero-one steady states or relaxation modes, then somewhere between a point of jump exists.
+For each zero-one law specific sharp transitions exist: if two systems in a oneparametric family have different zero-one steady states or relaxation modes, then somewhere between a point of jump exists.
 Of course, for given finite values of parameters this will be not a point of discontinuity, but rather a thin zone of fast change.
 At such a point the dominant system changes.
 We can call this change a nonequilibrium phase transition.
 Here we identify a "multiscale nonequilibrium phase" with a dominant system.